-Summer times means ad after commercial for bright fruity popsicles.
+Summertime means ad after commercial for bright fruity popsicles.
 Yet those are often filled with refined sugar, food dyes, and chemicals… just not the summer fun I’m lookin’ for.
-So here are my go-to recipes for some fun smoothie pop recipes:
+So here are my go-to recipes for some fun summer smoothie pops:

 Making your own green smoothie popsicles is super easy, and you don’t even need fancy molds to make them (though fun popsicle molds make for a good summer splurge!).

 All you need to make your own molds is a set of paper cups and popsicle sticks.
 Fill each cup 3/4 full of smoothie, then stick a wooden stick in the middle.
 Place the filled cups on a cookie sheet and put them in the freezer… make sure they stay flat!

 Freeze for at least 2 hours before taking out.
 Then pull them out of the freezer, and tear off the paper cup ‘wrappers.’
 Now enjoy that green smoothie popsicle and share… or don’t… with your hungry crew.

 Summers were made for smoothies, and I’ve got the recipes to prove it: